 Emily Burgen graduated with honors from the University of Kansas with degrees in Mathematics and Economics.
 She is an experienced and powerfully effective instructor and has taught math classes at University of Kansas in addition to being a Math Teaching Fellow for the Denver Public School District.
 Now in her second year as a mindfish instructor, Emily also spent time as a research analyst at the Federal Reserve Bank of Cleveland.
 When she’s not working with one of her several dozen mindfish students, Emily can probably be found practicing and teaching yoga around the Denver area.

 After acing the ACT and SAT, Matt Estes attended Arizona State University on a full-ride academic merit scholarship.
-He was a member of the Barrett Honors College at U. of Arizona and graduated with a double major in Philosophy and Religious Studies.
+He was a member of the Barrett Honors College at Arizona State University and graduated with a double major in Philosophy and Religious Studies.
 Soon thereafter Matt earned his law degree, before deciding to return to tutoring full time.
 He has since written his own comprehensive set of materials for the ACT and GRE, helped coach hundreds of Colorado students to testing success (including a couple of perfect ACT scores!), and spent a year as a Math Fellow for the Denver Public School District.
 He is a gifted instructor with a thorough knowledge of standardized tests and a long track record of successful students.